Why WordPress Optimization is Paramount To Your Blogging Career

 Here are some tips that are useful for WordPress optimization and better performance.
-It will reduce the CPU burden by WordPress on the server.
+It will reduce the CPU burden that WordPress puts on the server.

-- Remove all the plugins – I know the plug-ins are nice but are you sure you really need those plug-ins?
-If you don’t need them, just delete it and only use only the ones that are necessary.
-You can always install it later if you need it.
+I know the plug-ins are nice but are you sure you really need those plug-ins?
+If you don’t need them, just delete the unneeded plugin.
+It’s taking up processing power on your

 It is clear that the wp super cache has great WordPress optimization while having the lowest overall resource hit on the server.
 It should always be using the least amount of memory and CPU time that it possibly can.